pieroproietti/penguins-eggs/README.md

 sudo eggs produce --max
 ```
 > [!TIP]
 >  This command will apply differents compression to the ISO file, resulting in a smaller file size or in a longer process.
 Consult [Penguins' eggs official guide](https://penguins-eggs.net/docs/Tutorial/eggs-users-guide) for more detailed informations.
-The official guide offers comprehensive documentation to help you make the most out of this tool.

 # Commands
 <!-- commands -->
 * [`eggs adapt`](#eggs-adapt)